 While a balance between a value-based approach and a skill-based approach looks imminent, values often form the base of skills.
 Your corporate values are what will keep your employees together and motivated towards achieving your organization's goals.
 If your employees don't respect your firm's values but are adept at their functional skills, they will help you achieve aggressive business growth, However, your corporate values are at risk of getting diluted over time, leading to identity loss eventually.

 Here are few steps to ensure that your law firm's corporate values are carried forward over the years:

 - Be clear about what your organization values: Define your values and let there be no ambiguity about your corporate values.
 It is difficult to align new employees to your organization's values unless you are clear about what these are.

 - Make a list of must-have skills: As an organization, which are those skills that you won't compromise on?
-Rest of the skills your organization needs can be built through training your employees.
+The rest of the skills your organization needs can be built through training your employees.

-- Involve current employees to enlist the skill-set: Your current employees know it more than anyone else about what skills are required to perform their tasks.
+- Involve current employees to enlist the skill-set: Your current employees know more than anyone else what skills are required to perform their tasks.
 Engage them while interviewing candidates.
-You may even want to consider employees from within before looking outside your organization to fulfil a vacancy as your existing employees are already in the stream of your corporate values.
+You may even want to consider employees from within before looking outside your organization to fulfill a vacancy, as your existing employees are already in the stream of your corporate values.